Ektool/HeadMouse-Assistive-Cefalic-Control-Interface/README.md

 Install dependencies: pip install pyserial pyautogui customtkinter keyboard.

 Execution: Connect the USB.
-Run INICIAR_HEADMOUSE.bat to launch the Master Hub GUI.
+Run HEADMOUSE_DRIVER.PY for safety then HEADMOUSEAPP.py to launch the Master Hub GUI.

 Calibration: Keep your head centered and press Ctrl+Shift+C. The system will capture 1500 samples to calculate the DC Offset.